Solaris Urbino 8,9 LE electric: Poland

 In September 2014, Solaris signed a contract for the supply of two electric buses of the Solaris Urbino 8,9 LE electric to public transport operator MZK Ostrołęka.
 The contract was worth PLN 3.2 million, or 1.6 million per bus.
 The buses made it to the buyer in spring 2015.
 These were the first new electric buses to go to the Polish recipient.

 In January 2013, tests with the Solaris Urbino 8,9 LE electric were carried out by public transport operator MPK Kraków.
-The electric bus was tested on the route of bus line 537 connecting Cracow Main Railway Station - East with the district of Witkowice.
-During the tests the Solaris bus reached a maximum range of ca. 100 km on a single charging session.
-In 2014, Cracow launched tests of the 12-metre version of the electric Solaris.
+The electric bus was tested on the route of bus line 537 connecting Kraków Główny railway station with the district of Witkowice.
+During the tests the Solaris bus reached a maximum range of c.
+100 km on a single charging session.
+In 2014, Kraków launched tests of the 12-metre version of the electric Solaris.
 A year later operator MPK Kraków announced a tender for the supply of four nine-metre electric buses, which ended in two bids being filed: one by Solaris and the other by Czech manufacturer SOR.
 The bid was won by Solaris, which consequently supplied four pantograph-charged Urbino 8,9 LE electric buses in 2016.

 After the tests in 2013, and pursuant to the delivery of the first Urbino 12 electric to Jaworzno, in 2017, operator PKM purchased another 22 electric buses from Solaris, including four Urbino 8,9 LE electric.
 Thanks to these investments, emission-free buses now constitute 40% of the fleet of PKM Jaworzno.

 At the beginning of 2017, operator MZK in Chodzież launched a call for bids for the supply of one MIDI-class electric bus.
 The tender was won by Solaris, and later, in March 2018, the bus was handed over to the operator.

 In April 2017, a tender for 19 city buses, including 10 electric ones, was announced by public transport operator MZK Stalowa Wola.
 As a result, the company received 10 electric Solaris buses one year later.

 Also at the beginning of 2017, Solaris secured an order for one Solaris Urbino 8,9 LE electric for the municipality of Września; the bus was delivered in December 2017, whereas in January 2018 it rolled out on the streets of the town constituting part of the newly launched local public transport service.

 At the beginning of 2017, the Regional Blood Donation and Hemotherapy Centre (RCKiK) launched a call for tender for two electrically propelled mobile blood donation centres.
 The sole offer was submitted by Solaris, which already had experience making a mobile blood donation centres based on the Solaris Vacanza coach.
 The gross price of the two Urbino 8,9 LE electric adapted to the needs of the RCKiK was set at PLN 6.1 million.
 The first bus was delivered to Katowice mid-2018.
 It is the first electric bloodmobile in the world.